Graylog2/documentation/pages/getting_started/create_dashboard.rst

 Add a Dashboard Widget
 ^^^^^^^^^^^^^^^^^^^^^^

-To select only the messages coming in via Syslog go to *System > Inputs*, select the *appliance-syslog-udp* input, and hit Show messages.
+Click the "Show received messages" button next to the *appliance-syslog-udp* input on the System / Inputs page to only show messages received by this input.

-We'll start by adding the message count data to a dashboard.
-Click *Add count to dashboard*, and select the new created Dasboard.
+We'll start by adding a widget with the message count: Click on *Add count to dashboard* and select the new created  dashboard.

 .. image:: /images/gs/create_widget_dashboard.png